 Total State Receipts Have Increased Over the Past Five Years

-- federal receipts increased 15.1 percent.
-Funding is again increasing with:
+- Federal receipts increased 29.3 percent.
+Funding increases included:

 - Medicaid funding under the Affordable Care Act.